-Every summer around this time I rent a palatial wine and olive estate here in central Italy for a few weeks of relaxation with friends, business colleagues, and Sovereign Man: Total Access members.
+Every summer around this time I rent a palatial wine and olive estate here in central Italy for a few weeks of relaxation with friends, business colleagues, and Total Access members.

 We’ve been coming to the same place for six years in a row, and it’s gorgeous.

 At the center of the estate is an 18-bedroom mansion that has been in the same family since it was built four centuries ago.

 Back then, Italy was still a major center of wealth and power.
 London was still a developing backwater and New York didn’t even exist yet.

 But cities like Florence and Bologna were among the most prominent and prosperous in the world.

 This magnificent estate was originally built as a wedding present by one of the region’s leading families.
 It even has its own chapel on the grounds where the ceremony was performed.